Grandmother's House (film): Plot

 As the Sacketts leave, David sneaks into the attic, where his grandfather follows him.
 David escapes onto the roof of the house, accidentally severing the house's phone line in the process.
 Moments later, Kenny arrives to take Lynn on a date, leaving David alone at home with his grandparents.
 While driving in the orchard, Kenny and Lynn get the car stuck after running over an old pipe drain.
 Lynn returns to the house on foot to retrieve a jack.
 David confronts Lynn in the garage, where they find the woman seated in their grandparents' large truck, handcuffed to the steering wheel.
 David is shocked to find the woman is still alive, and she explains she is being kept prisoner, and that she came to warn the children about the dangers of living in their grandparents' house.
 They manage to undo the woman's handcuffs, after which she begins to attack David.

 The children's grandparents stumble upon the melee, and send them to run and retrieve help.
 They stumble upon a police deputy, who escorts them back to the house.
 He informs them the woman is in fact their mother—whom they were led to believe was dead—who has recently escaped from a psychiatric hospital in Jamestown, and is dangerous.
 The woman viciously stabs the deputy to death, and the children flee into the garage and escape in the truck, as the woman clings to the side.
 They manage to throw her from the truck as they speed through the orchard before the car dies, leaving them stranded on foot.
 The woman manages to start the truck, and begins chasing the children through the grove.

 David and Lynn finally manage to flee back to their grandparents' house.
-Inside, David uncovers a photograph of their mother, but Lynn refuses to believe it is the same woman.
+Inside, David uncovers a photograph of their mother, next to the corpse of their grandmother, but Lynn refuses to believe it is the same woman.
 David fires a shotgun at the front door when a silhouette appears in the window, unintentionally shooting Kenny in the abdomen.
 Police arrive moments later, searching for the missing deputy, but cannot find the woman David and Lynn claim have attacked them.
 David is taken to the hospital for his head injury, and kept overnight.
 He escapes the hospital in the morning, and steals a bicycle to travel back to his grandparents' home.
 He witnesses his grandfather carrying his incapacitated mother through the orchard.
 He follows them into the basement, where he watches his grandfather murdering his mother, and referring to David as his son—David realizes he is a product of incest between his mother and grandfather.
-David confronts his grandfather (and father), and, in a fit of rage, beats him to death with an axe.
+David confronts his grandfather (and father), and, in a fit of rage, beats him to death with an axe, avenging his mother.